-One does not sell the earth upon which the people walk.
+One does not sell the Earth upon which the people walk.

 —Crazy Horse, 1875

 We dwell together as one great community.
-Our lives find meaning in relationships with each other and the natural world.
+Our lives create meaning in relationships with each other and the natural world.
 To thrive, all species must cooperate.
 Let us bring curiosity and an open heart to our daily encounters.

 3. Check out these crash-course resources: a passionate talk by Australian philanthropist

 Philip Wollen; Optimal Daily Nutrition; The 3 Basic Laws of Ecology; and the film